getodk/docs/docs/glossary.rst

     A defined set of questions and answer choices displayed by an application that can render forms written in the XForm standard.

-  widget

-    A single question, answer set, and attendant GUI elements, as rendered in a XForm compliant app such as :term:`Collect`.

   hint

     Additional help text on a single question, displayed after the label.